godycnyama/DRVCAssessment/README.md

 6. **Access the API:**
    - The API will be available at `https://localhost:7010` or `http://localhost:5105`.

-6. **Access the API Swagger Documentation:**
+7. **Access the API Swagger Documentation:**
    - The API Swagger documentation will be available at `https://localhost:7010/swagger/index.html`.

-7. **Run unit tests:**
+8. **Run unit tests:**
    - Run the unit tests within Visual Studio or use the command line with the following command:
      ```bash
      dotnet test
      ```
-7. **Run database migrations:**
+9. **Run database migrations:**
    - If you update the data models , you have to run database migrations.
-You have to select Roulette.Infrastructure as your target projects.
-The projects is ready to run without
+You have to select Roulette.Infrastructure as your target project for migrations.
+The projects is ready to run       without migrations.
-     migrations.

 ## Usage